yaminmhd/gatsby_blog/src/pages/2018-04-13-post-one/index.md

 author: "Yamin"
 ---

-This is my very first blog post in Gatsby
+This is my very first blog post in Gatsby.
+I'm trying out markdown syntax

+### What is react contextual
+***
+* How do we use it
+* How do we implement it using Higher Order Component using the subscribe function